Reptile and Amphibians Activities & Fun Ideas for Kids

-You have come to the right place if you are looking for fun, engaging and exciting Reptile themed activities to do with toddlers, preschoolers and kindergartners.
+You have come to the right place if you are looking for fun, engaging and exciting Reptiles and Amphibians themed activities to do with toddlers, preschoolers and kindergartners.
 Our activities are used by teachers, moms, dads, child care providers and more!

 All our activities are available at no cost and are free to print and share.
 Select below to get started.

 Color two paper plates, one to resemble the top shell on a turtle and one to resemble the bottom shell.
 Staple together on sides only.
 Now put your arm into a green sock that you have glued wiggly eyes on and slip it through the two plates.
 It’s a wonderful (cheap) way to make a turtle puppet for story time!

 Cut out a lizard and let the children color it.
 Wrap him around your wrist staple the tail to the head.